altercation/storage-gen/README.md

 ### Storage Definition File - Valid Item Options (Fields)

 These are the options (fields) that are acceptable for each of the storage types.
 The types listed are the only valid types (drive, partition, etc.).
-* `drive:` device ssd
+* `drive:` devpath ssd
-* `partition:` bootable code size partnum new keep replace label
+* `partition:` bootable code size partnum new keep replace label uuid
 * `logical:` Not yet implemented
 * `encryption:` luksformat luksopen pass label encrypt
 * `swap:` label